timersys/popups/README.txt

 * Improved popup center
 * Improved popup in mobile for different effects / positions / popup sizes
+* WPML compatibility ( Sitepress Multilanguage )
+* Fixed javascript error preventing some basics functions as closing popup on fb like

 = 1.2.3.1 =